-Combining visual narration and advanced analytics to interpret the increasingly complex dynamics of customer journeys
+Combining visual narration and advanced analytics to interpret the increasingly complex dynamics of customer journeys.

 Enter journey maps.
-Originating back in the 1980s as service blueprints2, they graphically depict a customer’s journey from the early stages of awareness and initial contact all the way to purchase, ongoing support and retention.
+Originating back in the 1980s as service blueprints2, they graphically depict a customer’s journey from the early stages of awareness and initial contact all the way to purchase, ongoing support, and retention.
 As we speak, more than 50% of companies have begun to map out their customers’ journey, and more than 20% are actively mapping mobile journeys.

 According to an Adobe survey, 65% of business leaders said improving their data analysis is a key factor in delivering a better customer experience.3 To stay relevant, teams in charge of digital transformation or modernization must embark on “Deep Journey Mapping” that combines the standard mapping methods with Deep Data (in the form of a focused set of data streams) that, when contextualized along the customer journey, can yield greater business value than the typical high-level journey narratives.
 Below, I expand on the three most impactful attributes that should be included in Deep Journey Maps.

-Action: Activities requiring the customer or team member to take a single-handed (unilateral) step to achieve a specific objective (e.g. The customer “searches for contact information”)
+- Action: Activities requiring the customer or team member to take a single-handed (unilateral) step to achieve a specific objective (e.g., The customer “searches for contact information”)

-Interaction: Activities involving direct “give-and-take” (bilateral steps) between the customer and the team member (e.g. The customer “asks a question” and the team member “provides an answer”)
+- Interaction: Activities involving direct “give-and-take” (bilateral steps) between the customer and the team member (e.g., The customer, “asks a question” and the team member “provides an answer”)

-Automation: Activities that are handled in their entirety by systems, applications and/or interfaces (e.g. “Live chat activates”)
+- Automation: Activities that are handled in their entirety by systems, applications, and/or interfaces (e.g., “Live chat activates”)

-The extent to which key activities in the customer journey are driven by people, processes or technology provides context to help detect if something is fundamentally wrong with the current journey.
-For instance, one would expect a B2C high-frequency routine journey to involve a lot of automation, since many of the activities are repetitive.
+The extent to which key activities in the customer journey are driven by people, processes, or technology provides context to help detect if something is fundamentally wrong with the current journey.
+For instance, one would expect a B2C high-frequency routine journey to involve a lot of automation since many of the activities are repetitive.
 In such cases, automation can accelerate the journey and potentially reduce the overall cost to acquire and/or serve customers.
 If the journey map reveals that the opposite is true, the journey needs to be re-designed.

-2. Actual and Perceived Experience Variability
+Actual and Perceived Experience Variability

 Journey maps ideally depict two different types of variability:

-On the team member side, “actual” variability is the extent to which employees must deviate from SOPs to complete a customer inquiry or any other customer-facing activity.
+- On the team member side, “actual” variability is the extent to which employees must deviate from SOPs to complete a customer inquiry or any other customer-facing activity.

 In general, high variability implies inconsistencies in the organization’s infrastructure, internal support systems and possibly, other components of the end-to-end value chain.

-3. Customer and Team Member Effort Levels
+Customer and Team Member Effort Levels

 The Level of Effort (LOE) is the combination of the required skill and time put forth by customers and/or team members to complete key activities as the journey progresses.
 The latest research suggests high effort levels hurt customer satisfaction and undermine growth by depressing repeat purchases5.
-Seven out of ten customers think that valuing their time is the most important element to consider when designing digital experiences6.
+7 out of 10 customers think that valuing their time is the most important element to consider when designing digital experiences6.

 The challenge in assessing and contextualizing effort levels is double-sided, and Deep Journey Maps address both:

-Second, assessing effort levels and tying them to specific activities is only the first step in optimizing your customers’ experience.
+- Second, assessing effort levels and tying them to specific activities is only the first step in optimizing your customers’ experience.
 What carries even more tangible value is contextualizing effort levels along the end-to-end journey and understanding how much of the burden is absorbed by the company versus the customer.
-True customer-centric companies take ownership of key activities, via automation, lean processes or other means to alleviate customer effort.
+True customer-centric companies take ownership of key activities, via automation, lean processes, or other means to alleviate customer effort.

 Although traditional journey mapping approaches have come a long way in providing outside-in perspectives on how customers behave, they often fall short in terms of specificity, prompting business leaders to question their value as decision-making tools.
-Deep Journey Mapping combines visual narration and advanced analytics to make insights discoverable and help decision makers interpret the increasingly complex dynamics of customer journeys with utmost confidence.
+Deep Journey Mapping combines visual narration and advanced analytics to make insights discoverable and help decision–makers interpret the increasingly complex dynamics of customer journeys with utmost confidence.